anthonyg-1/PSTcpIp/README.md

 # Attempts to connect to an array of hostnames on TCP port 443 and if the target host is listening and obtain TLS information for the target
 $targets = "www.mywebsite1.com", "www.mywebsite2.com", "www.mywebsite3.com", "www.mywebsite4.com"
-$targets | Test-TcpConnection -Port 443 -ShowConnectedOnly | Get-TlsInformation
+$targets | Test-TcpConnection -Port 443 -WhereConnected | Get-TlsInformation

 # Obtain a list of SANs (Subject Alternative Names) from ww.mysite.com.
 Get-TlsInformation -HostName www.mysite.com | Select -Expand SubjectAlternativeNames